agaber/reddit-nyknicks-sidebarbot/README.md

 (instructions for running tests are above) and please add new tests for new logic that you're adding.

+2. Please use consistent formatting:
-2. Please try to stick with two space indentation with white space (no tab chars).
+* Use white space for indentation (no tab characters).
+* 2 space indentation, 4 spaces for continuing lines.
+* 2 new lines before classes and top-level functions.
+* camel_case for functions & variables.
+CamelCase for classes.
+* Use a leading underscore for private members.
+* Lines should be under 80 characters long.